I-4-2-10.Assembly of Procedural Material

 Waiver of claimant/representative to examine additional evidence; and

-Waiver of claimant to be represented at hearing.
+Waiver of claimant to be represented at a hearing.

 Medical expert's professional qualifications; and